suffolklibraries/lgc/content/collections/events/blank-page-writing-03-01.md

     content:
       -
         type: text
-        text: 'Design and carve your own printing block and create exciting repeat patterns you can print on paper and fabric.
+        text: 'Join writer and performer Poppy Stevens for this free creative workshop for 10-16 year olds and create a beautifully written and decorated poem, as well as a creative prompt jar to take with you into your new year!
 This workshop is part of '
       -
         type: text
         marks: